STAR Reading Test: Practice & Tips

 What Is the STAR Reading Test?

-Students in grades k–12 are usually required to take at least two Renaissance STAR assessments, one of which is the STAR Reading assessment.
-The test was developed by Renaissance Learning basing its materials on each grade level of the common core reading standards.
-These standards ensure that students are only assessed on relevant material that is important in preparing them for the following grade, college, and their future careers.
+The STAR Reading assessment was developed by Renaissance Learning and is aligned to each grade level of the Common Core Reading Standards.
+These standards ensure that students are tested only on relevant material that is important in preparing them for the next grade, college, and their future careers.

 Learn more about Renaissance STAR Testing